jbreaker1/MusicPalace/detailedDatabaseDesign.md

 their respective music videos and the database of choice will be mySQL.

 ### 2.1.2 Database Engine Used
-We are using SQL to complete our database project and we are using a MusicID for our primary key.
-We want to have it so that our engine has a table that allows the user to look up songs and can add them easily or a user can add their own music with the add button which the user must fill out certain criteria such as the name of the song, artist, and album its from.
-We are going to use MySQL because it is one of the more popular databases and it has many features and has many open-source product that powers a lot of web-sites and applications online.
-Getting started with MySQL is relatively easy and developers have access to a massive array of information regarding the database on the internet.
-SQL Queries can be used to retrieve large amounts of records from a database quickly and efficiently.
+We are using mongo to complete our database project.
+We want to have it so that our engine makes a table whenever a user makes a new MusicPalace which allows a user to store any type of song in there and is allowed to make different MusicPalaces that allows the user to look up songs and can add them easily or a user can add their own music with the add button which the user must fill out certain criteria such as the name of the song, artist, and album its from.
+We are going to Mongo because it is a document oriented storage system and it can index on any attribute, has auto-sharing, and rich queries.
+It also makes it easy to store audio files and urls.

 ### 2.1.3 Potential users
 The primary user base will be people who listen to music so almost everyone.
 It will